 I believe it is important for us to respect each other's time.
 Unlike many medical providers who double-book appointments, when you schedule a session with me that time is reserved just for you.
 I therefore require 24-hour notice to cancel or reschedule any sessions.
-Please see Informed Consent for Treatment/Policies and Procedures located on the "Forms" page on my website for exceptions to this policy.
+You will be charged the full session fee of $140 for any missed sessions or sessions canceled with less than 24 hour notice.
+Please see Informed Consent for Treatment/Policies and Procedures made available to clients through the secure client portal for exceptions to this policy.

 What is your late attendance policy?

 There may be times when life challenges cause you to log online late for a session.
 Because our time is valuable and there may be another client scheduled after you, I may not have the luxury of ending a session late.
 Therefore, if we begin a session late due to your tardiness, your session will still end at the regularly scheduled time and you will be charged the full fee.
 Please note that shortened sessions my affect reimbursement from your insurance provider so please do your best to arrive on time.

 Because your time is also important, I will do my best to start and end our sessions at the agreed upon time.
 However, in rare instances where another issue causes me to begin late (i.e. a crisis with another client), you will still be provided the entire duration of your scheduled session.

 Participation in therapy is a very personal choice.
 Therapy can address a variety of problems and symptoms and people choose to come for a number of reasons.
 Sometimes people come in a state of crisis- something happened in their lives that is causing them distress and they lack the appropriate skills to cope with the situation.
 Often these people are looking for immediate relief.
 Others come to therapy to address deep-rooted issues that have impacted their well-being for an extended period of time.
 Other people may want support as they deal with current or unexpected life transitions, changes or other stressors.

 What can I expect during my first session?